AJ Bell includes AJ Bell plc and its subsidiaries.

 Order Execution Factors

-AJ Bell Securities Ltd executes orders in line with our Order Execution Policy.
+AJ Bell Securities Ltd executes orders in line with the relevant products' Order Execution Policy (details are available on the websites).

 We take into account various execution factors to determine how the order is dealt to achieve the best possible outcome: